OpenFreeEnergy/openfe-failure-cases/README.md

 #### Suggested fixes
 - If the system is solvated by the OpenFE protocol, increase the protocol's `solvent_padding` setting.
-- If the system is explicitly solvated, verify that the correct box vectors were supplied.
+- If the system is explicitly solvated, e.g. when using `SolvatedPDBComponent` or `ProteinMembraneComponent`, verify that the correct box vectors were supplied.
 - Ensure there is sufficient solvent around the system.

 We do **not** recommend changing the nonbonded cutoff, since force fields are typically parameterized for these values and changing them may affect accuracy.